blynkkk/blueprints/WioTerminal Edgent/README.md

 2. Check if both sensors are connected to the board as shown in the **Prepare Your Hardware** section
 3. Delete your device and try connecting it again considering the recommendations from the **Troubleshooting** section at the end of this tutorial

-## 6. Dashboard Breakdown
+## 6. Template Breakdown
 Every project you make on Blynk becomes a Template that you can use to create and manage similar devices.
 Every template consists of:
 - Settings - general settings like which device and connectivity type.
 For this project, it's Seeed Wio Terminal with WiFi
 - [Datastreams](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) - channels for time-stamped data transmitted between the device and the cloud.
-In this project sensor data transmitted through Datastreams called `Moisture` and `Light`.
+In this project, sensor data transmitted through Datastreams called `Moisture` and `Light`.
-- Web and mobile dashboards: GUI to send data from web and mobile apps through datastreams to your devices.
+- Web and mobile dashboards - GUI to send data from web and mobile apps through datastreams to your devices.
 Dashboards are made of widgets.
 In this project, we used two Gauges (Enhanced Gauge on Mobile) to display real time data and Chart widgets for historical data.

 ## Conclusion
-Congratulations on creating your own soil moisture monitoring system using the WIO terminal and Blynk!
-You can now monitor soil moisture and light.
+Congratulations on creating your own soil moisture and light monitoring system using the WIO Terminal and Blynk!

-Check out the following section to explore the functionality of the platform and try modifying your project further.
+Check out the following section to explore the platform functionality and try modifying your project further.

 ## Next Steps